Johnny Miller was playing the best golf of anyone in the world when he won The Open in 1976.

 Miller could relax and produced his best golf with a birdie at the 12th, an eagle at the 13th and birdies at the last two holes for the third day running.

-Ballesteros followed suit with three birdies and an eagle another at the 17th before he he brought the house down at the last.
+Ballesteros followed suit with three birdies and another eagle at the 17th before he brought the house down at the last.